Inspiring Friendship Through Friendship Poems

 I hear you

-Support options for friendship challenges
+Support options for relationship, love, and friendship challenges

 Whether you struggle to make friends or are living through a loss, feeling lonely can be challenging.
 Studies show that loneliness has a moderate effect on depression.
-If you can't relate to the emotions about friendship in these poems or feel you're struggling to cope with a friendship-related challenge, consider reaching out to a licensed therapist.
+If you can't relate to the emotions about friendship in these poems or sense that you're struggling to cope with a friendship-related challenge, consider reaching out to a licensed therapist.

 Research shows that online therapy is effective for treating depression, too.
 One review found that online therapy may be more effective at treating depression than in-person therapy and that participants were equally as satisfied with online and in-person treatment.